Slope filtrations of log $p$-divisible groups: Some extension properties on log regular schemes

+\begin{proof} We shall prove only (2) because the same argument also works for (1).
+By Proposition \ref{log coordinate ring}, it is enough to prove the fully faithfulness of the former functor.
+Let $\cE_1, \cE_2$ be log vector bundles on $S$.
+It suffices to show that the map

-\begin{proof} By passing to limits, we may assume that the underlying scheme of $S$ is a spectrum of a strict local ring.
-Let $s$ be the closed point of $S$.
+is bijective.
+By the limit argument (Proposition \ref{lim log loc free}), we may assume that $\mathring{S}$ is the spectrum of a strict local ring.
+Let $s$ be the unique closed point of $S$.
 Fix a chart $P\to \cM_S$ which is neat at $s$.